 Having their own culture, the Northerners like to distinguish themselves from the Southern folks.
-Indeed Frisians have a very rich heritage surrounded by the rough North Sea and its many islands.
+Indeed Frisians have a very rich heritage shaped by the rough North wind and idyllic green fields.

 Leeuwarden was voted European Capital of Culture for the year 2018.